 Use of vendor resources and/or documentation (including outsourcing and use of any service models, such as software as a service).

-The vendor documentation to be used must be evaluated for suitability, accuracy and completeness.
+The vendor documentation to be used must be evaluated for suitability, accuracy, and completeness.

 Test strategy and approach, handling of test defects